 Travel Advice #2: What To Take

-Researching travel gear and technology to take on your adventure?
-Choosing between backpack or duffel, what type of footwear, and which travel apps should reflect where you are going and what you plan to do there.
+Let’s review some travel gear to help decide between duffel or backpack, clothes, footwear, and technology with travel apps to take on your adventure.
 To help you succeed, I created three travel advice pages that are divided into:

 Luggage: Backpacks, Duffels, and Daypacks